 Welcome to this cooking side of Living In HungaryLiving In Hungary - Whether you are a beginner cook, student, bedsitter, person on a food budget and/or someone who considers cooking certain foods difficult (such as making a soup, baking a sponge cake, baking bread and roasting a chicken), I, John Cairns, will show you how to prepare ingredients and make meals out of them by giving you clear, easy-to-follow, instructions and explanations.

-As I live (off/on) in Hungary and London (UK), with my Hungarian girlfriend Tünde, I have included a few of her Hungarian dishes together with their Hungarian ingredient names.
+As I live (off/on) in Hungary and London (UK), with my Hungarian wife Tünde, I have included a few of her Hungarian dishes together with their Hungarian ingredient names.

 Although many of the meals shown on this website use international ingredients (such as rice, pasta, lentils and potatoes), some meals use ingredients more readily found in Hungarian supermarkets and local Hungarian shops within Hungary.
 Hence why I have given Hungarian ingredient names and shown packaging where possible/needed, so you can easily identify them when living in Hungary or shopping in a Hungarian shop within your own country for example.

 NOTE WELL - The ingredients, meals and cooking methods on this website are NOT about Quick Meals, Food Presentation, The Science Of Cooking or Healthy/Diet Food but ARE about Preparation, Cooking Method and Taste whereby a meal can easily take between 30 Minutes and 1 Hour to complete on average; with simmering soups and oven roasts taking up to 2 Hours to complete.